 Great just isn't good enough for our People Operations team (you probably know us better as "Human Resources").
 Made up of equal parts HR professionals, former consultants and analysts, we're the advocates of Google's colorful culture.
 In People Ops, we "find them, grow them, and keep them" - we bring the world's most innovative people to Google and provide the programs that help them thrive.
 Whether recruiting the next great Googler, refining our core programs, developing talent or simply looking for ways to inject some more fun into the lives of our Googlers, we bring a data-driven approach that is reinventing the human resources field.
 Responsibilities

 At Google, we don’t just accept difference—we celebrate it, we support it, and we thrive on it for the benefit of our employees, our products and our community.
 Google is proud to be an equal opportunity workplace and is an affirmative action employer.
 We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.
 We also consider qualified applicants regardless of criminal histories, consistent with legal requirements.
 See also Google's EEO Policy and EEO is the Law.
-If you have a disability or special need that requires accommodation, please let us know by emailing email@example.com .
+If you have a disability or special need that requires accommodation, please let us know by completing this form .